-This policy covers our school's approach to Sex, Relationships and Health Education.
+This policy covers our school's approach to Relationships, Sex and Health Education.

-It was produced by the Assistant Headteacher with responsibility for curriculum and PSHE using a PSHE Association framework and in consultation with the Headteacher, the MLL for Science, the MLL for Humanities, pastoral staff and school governors.
+It was produced by the Deputy Headteacher with responsibility for Behaviour and Attitudes, Personal Development and PSHE using a PSHE Association framework and in consultation with the Headteacher, the PSHE lead, MLL for Science, the MLL for Humanities, pastoral staff and school governors.
 Parents will be consulted on the policy.